luin/readability/README.md

 ## article

-Readability support lazy evaluation by passing `readResult` to the callback function.
+Readability support lazy evaluation by passing `article` object to the callback function.

 ### getContent()